zeroc-ice/ice-demos/csharp/Ice/optional/README.md

 client
 ```

-> With .NET Core 2.x, use instead:
+> With .NET 6, use instead:
 > ```
 > dotnet server.dll
 > ```